ashisgupta/back-end-challenge-1/readme.md

 * Create a database and add the name in .env file.
 * Create a virtual host and point it into /public folder under the project.
 * Give appropiate permission to storage and the bootstrap/cache directories.
+* File Caching is used(for list of products), can be changed from configuration to redis.
+By default cache is set to file.
+* Elasticsearch is implemented for Search (Code is commented as the service is needed).

 ### Who do I talk to? ###